Prairie Smoke

 Table of Contents

-You may ask: where has this plant been hiding?
+You may be asking: where has this plant been hiding?

-It is a mystery why we have cherry festivals and tulip festivals, and somehow it’s extremely rare to see our own incredible native Prairie Flower.
+It is a mystery why we have cherry and tulip festivals, and somehow, it’s rare to see our own incredible native Prairie Smoke flower.
 Once you see one, you want dozens in your yard.
-It is one of those native plants that is so singularly special, it stops everyone in their tracks when they see it.
+It is one of those native plants that is so singularly special that it stops everyone in their tracks when they see it.

 There are many reasons for Prairie Smoke’s rareness—non-native landscaping trends, fetishization of exotic plants, etc. The way to bring it back is to plant it in our yards and landscapes.